athankefalas/Stitcher/README.md

 ```

-Dependency contaners are reference types, so the invalidation can be attached to any container as long as we have a reference to it,
+Dependency containers are reference types, so the invalidation can be attached to any container as long as we have a reference to it,
 even if it is already activated or managed by the `@Dependencies` property wrapper.
 When using manual invalidation with observable
 objects or publishers, please keep in mind that continously or frequently invalidating a dependency container can result in deteriorated performance.